danehans/gateway/docs/design/CONFIG_API.md

     port: 80
 ```
 Since the GatewayClass does not define `spec.parametersRef`, the data plane is provisioned using default configuration
 parameters.
+All Envoy proxies will:
+- Be provisioned using the Kubernetes [Infra Manager](SYSTEM_DESIGN.md)
-All Envoy proxies will be configured with a http listener and a Kubernetes LoadBalancer service listening
-on port 80.
+- Be configured with a http listener and a Kubernetes LoadBalancer service listening on port 80.

 The following example will configure the data plane to use a ClusterIP service instead of the default LoadBalancer
 service: